 About Northern Public Radio

 As the broadcast arm of Northern Illinois University, the mission of Northern Public Radio is to enrich, inspire and inform adults in northern Illinois through programs and services that share ideas, encourage thought, give pleasure and create community.
-We are proud to fulfill our mission and are able to do so only with your financial support.
-Your personal membership with Northern Public Radio - as well as Corporate Support for your business - help make what we do possible.
+We work every day to meet your need for in-depth news, information, and entertainment.

 Northern Public Radio's history began in 1954, when WNIU signed on the air at 10 watts.
 Broadcasting only a few hours each day, programming included announcements of campus events, lectures and music.